adamavenir/bumble/README.md

   }
 }
 ```

+``maxPosts`` will set the maximum number of posts available on the main page and RSS feed.

 ``blogHome`` will accept routes like ``/`` or ``/blog`` or ``/somethingelse/``.
 Just make sure whatever you use starts and ends with a slash. :)